Hives/makers-notes/week-2/workshops/feedback-workshop.md

 ### What is feedback?

-- information about reactions to a product, a person's peformance of a task, or behaviour which is used a basis for improvement
+- information about reactions to a product, a person's performance of a task, or behaviour which is used a basis for improvement

-### Why is feedback so diffcult?
+### Why is feedback so difficult?

 Love and acceptance vs. Learning and growth